Volunteer Teaching in Argentina

 I would plan my lessons around topics that would be of interest to the students and that would make them want to contribute ideas and opinions…I really got to know the students and working closely with the staff allowed me to gain a lot of practice and confidence in developing my own teaching style.
 Read more...

-Volunteering at a Teaching Placement in Argentina with Projects Abroad
+Volunteering at a Teaching Placement in Argentina

 Throughout your placement, you will be located near other volunteers and will live with a local host family.
-This is a great way to become a part of the local community and will give you an insight into Argentinean life.
+This is a wonderful way to become a part of the local community and will give you an insight into Argentinean life.

 The impact you have on the lives of your students will be obvious and long lasting, but you will also be part of a much wider international volunteer network, which is making a positive contribution to the communities in which we work.